 William J. J. Gordon (September 9, 1919 – June 30, 2003) was an inventor and psychologist who divided his time between the academic and business worlds.
 Between 1950 and 1960 he developed many commercial patents and was the leader of the Invention Design Group at Arthur D. Little where he created a problem solving approach called Synectics, described in his book SYNECTICS, The Development of Creative Capacity (New York 1960, Harper and Row).

 “To achieve radical new approaches to old problems it is essential to take ‘psychological chances,’ to abandon familiar ways of looking at things, even to transcend one’s image of oneself.”

 “The Synectics Process involves making the strange familiar and the familiar strange.”

 - William J.J.
 Gordon, Co-Founder of Synectics

-The year the book was published, Bill Gordon and his colleagues George Prince, Dick Sperry and Carl Marden set up a new company called Synectics Inc. to focus on the discoveries they had been making about the process of invention as they worked together at ADL.
-Bill Gordon left Synectics in the early 60′s.
-After Synectics Bill dedicated his time to focus on creativity and and education and also contributed to many periodicals, including the Harvard Business Review and Philosophical Review; he also wrote fiction for The New Yorker.
+The year the book was published, Bill Gordon and his colleagues George Prince, Dick Sperry and Carl Marden set up a new company called Synectics Inc. to focus on the discoveries they had been making about the innovation process as they worked together at ADL.
+Bill Gordon left Synectics in the early 60′s to explore the application of Synectics to education and founded the Synectics Education Institute.
+Bill dedicated his time to focus on creativity and education and also contributed to many periodicals, including the Harvard Business Review and Philosophical Review; he also wrote fiction for The New Yorker.